alexcowan/software-development-class/README.md

 <h2>Session 1:Introduction to HTML</h2>
 Objective: Achieve basic working proficiency with HTML.<br/>
-Case: <a href="https://www.alexandercowan.com/from-prototype-to-html/" target="blank">From Prototype to HTML</a>
+Case: <a href="https://www.alexandercowan.com/from-prototype-to-html/" target="blank">From Prototype to HTML</a><br/>
-Supplemental Materials:
+Supplemental Materials: <br/>
-Written Tutorial- <a href="https://www.w3schools.com/html/html_intro.asp" target="blank">HTML Introduction</a>
+Written Tutorial- <a href="https://www.w3schools.com/html/html_intro.asp" target="blank">HTML Introduction</a> <br/>
-or for more depth and structure
+or for more depth and structure<br/>
 Online Course- <a href="https://www.codecademy.com/courses/learn-html-elements/lessons/intro-to-html/" target="blank">Learn HTML</a> (I would stick to just the first module ‘HTML Elements and Structure’ and (unless you’re interested) skip the module on tables, ‘HTML Tables’)
 <h3>Assignment</h3>
 <ol>
-	<li><strong>Do/Individual: Pick a Project & (Optional) Team and Prepare Your Design</strong>
-<br>WHAT?
-Pick a project and make sure you have at least:
-<br>- <a href="http://www.alexandercowan.com/best-agile-user-story/" target="blank">User Stories</a> (epics and detail with child stories)
-<br>- Prototype to articulate your user stories (<a href="http://www.alexandercowan.com/build-your-first-prototype-in-30-minutes/" target="blank">Tutorial</a>)
-<br>Being prepared with these items is important because one of the class' core objectives is learning to focus your work with stories.
-It's also important to have a pretty specific execution because when you're confronted with all the hooks and dials available to you, it helps to have a pre-existing idea of what you want to have happen.
-<br><br>
-WHERE?
-Using the <a href="https://docs.google.com/document/d/1M7UGO-XymKBNfFvqIjeWdABO7z1f4JOaje_VjCOi4ss/edit" target="_blank">Venture Design template</a>.</li>
+	<li>Read the <a href="https://www.alexandercowan.com/from-prototype-to-html/" target="blank">case</a>.Looking at the sample code on JS Fiddle, can you identify all the HTML elements?
+Can you explain their roles?
+Suppose you wanted to create rounded corners on the div elements with a solid border?
+How would you do that?
+What else do you think is worth trying?
+Try it out!</li>
+	<li>In order to have something you can show and discuss in class, you'll need to fork the JS Fiddle and save your edits</li>
+	<li></li>
+	<li></li>
+	<li>What else do you think is worth trying?
+Try it out!</li>
 </ol>
+Notes:
+In class, we'll step through the elements of the page and edit them based on ideas for moving it forward.
+Doing Google searches like 'create round border on a div' is a great way to learn and get comfortable working through implementations.

 <h3>In-Class Materials</h3>
 <a href="https://www.scribd.com/doc/286119678/Software-Development-Class-Session-1" target="_blank">Intro Slides for 'Software Development'</a>
 <br> We'll spend part of class time working with help available (lab).